[Editor’s note: This story was previously published in January 2019. It has since been updated and republished.]

 Enviva has long-term supply contracts that provide stable cash flows.
 Its current contracted backlog is $6 billion with nine years left on the average supply contract.

-In 2018, the company expects to generate at least $79.5 million in distributable cash flow resulting in distributions of at least $2.53 a share for an 8.8% yield.
+In 2019, the company expects to generate at least $79.5 million in distributable cash flow resulting in distributions of 8.6%.

 If you’re an income investor, Enviva is a very safe way to meet your annual income requirements.